 - Give up smoking.
-Did you know that smoke causes inflammation or swelling of the airway.
+Did you know that smoke causes inflammation or swelling of the airway?
 This may be a contributing factor to your problem.

 - Develop healthy sleeping patterns.
-Going to bed on time and getting enough sleep are essential to your health and will help to prevent snoring.
+Going to bed on time and getting enough sleep is essential to your health and will help to prevent snoring.
 If you are asleep as soon as your head hits the pillow this is an indication that you are exhausted and your body will instantly go into deep sleep mode.

-It is of course advisable that you visit your doctor for advice if you suspect that you have sleep apnea – a condition where you repeatedly cease to breathe for several seconds while sleeping.
+It is, of course, advisable that you visit your doctor for advice if you suspect that you have sleep apnea – a condition where you repeatedly cease to breathe for several seconds while sleeping.
 It is common for sleep apnea suffers to snore while snoring is not always an indication of the condition.
 If unsure just ask your doctor.

 Perhaps you have tried all the above and then some without results.
 At this time you may want to consider a surgery to correct the cause of your snoring.
 This usually involves removing the Uvula or tonsils or any other object that may be creating a breathing obstruction.